Susan Decker: Yahoo!

 where she led a consortium with the newspaper industry, and launched a display ad platform.

 Decker was under consideration as CEO during Jerry Yang's CEO leadership, when the company was receiving a takeover offer from Microsoft.
 Decker drove a proposed search deal with Google as an alternative to a transaction with Microsoft, but this was rejected by the U.S. Justice Department as a breach of United States antitrust law.
 The company asked Yang to resign, and for the board to select an outside candidate for the CEO position.
 Decker announced her intention to resign from the company on January 13, 2009, following the appointment of Carol Bartz as CEO.

 Post-Yahoo! directorships

-Decker is on the boards of directors of Automattic, Berkshire Hathaway, Costco, SurveyMonkey, Vail Resorts and Vox Media.
+Decker is on the boards of directors of Berkshire Hathaway, Costco, SurveyMonkey, Vail Resorts and Vox Media.
 She was on the board of directors of Pixar Animation Studios from June 2004 to May 2006, until its sale to The Walt Disney Company, and on the board of the Stanford Institute for Economic Policy Research from March 2005 to May 2007.
+She resigned from the board of Automattic in 2026.
 She was named a Trustee of Save The Children in March 2010.

 In the fall of 2009, Decker became an Entrepreneur In Residence at the Harvard Business School, working with students in their own ventures and helping to develop and deliver the entrepreneurship-focused curriculum of the school's Immersion Experience Program.